 3. Model how to write a message and draw a picture.
 Consider sending each child a simple message: “I like you.”
 To ____, From _____.
 How fun to give the children envelopes with their name on it!

-4. Once children know how happy they feel receiving a message, they will be eager to make cards and letters for their family and friends.
+4. Make an “I Chart” and teach independence.
+Once children experience how good it feels to receive a message, they will be eager to make cards and letters for their family and friends all year long!
 At first, an adult will need to guide children through the expected Independent Writing Center behaviors: Make and “I” Chart.

 7. Children will soon start writing “I love you” messages to teacher.
 Treasure these gifts!
 Post them on your wall and keep a separate notebook for your growing collections of love and appreciation messages to teacher.